 - More information from your American Cancer Society

-These are some words that you may hear your health care team use.
+These are some words that you may hear your cancer care team use.

-Adjuvant (ad-juh-vunt) therapy: Treatment used in addition to main treatment.
-It usually refers to hormone therapy, chemo, radiation therapy, or immunotherapy given after surgery to increase the chances of curing the disease or keeping it in check.
+Adjuvant (AD-juh-vunt) therapy: Treatment used in addition to main treatment.
+It usually refers to hormone therapy, chemo, radiation therapy, or other treatments given after surgery to increase the chances of curing the disease or keeping it in check.

 Anemia (uh-nee-me-uh): Having too few red blood cells or a low red blood cell count.
 Symptoms of anemia include feeling tired, weak, and short of breath.

-Anti-emetic (an-tee-ih-MEH-tik or an-tie-ih-MEH-tik): A medicine to prevent or control nausea and vomiting
+Anti-emetic (an-tee-ih-MEH-tik or an-tie-ih-MEH-tik): A drug that prevents or relieves nausea and vomiting

 Benign (be-nine): Non-cancerous, or not cancer

-Blood cell count: The number of red blood cells, white blood cells, and platelets in a sample of blood.
-This is also called a complete blood count or CBC.
+Blood cell count: A count of the number of cells in a given sample of blood.
+Red blood cells, white blood cells, and platelets are most often counted for this lab test, also called a complete blood count or CBC.